windsor718/leveeNet/README.md

 ### Model development
 #### CNN
 The model design is still underway, but the current architecture is based on three building blocks, two averageMaxPooling, one globalAveragePooling, two fully conntected layers.
 See `model/cnn/model.py` for the actual architecture.
-Before pass the images to the model, following additional preprocess was performed:
+Before passing the images to the model, following additional preprocess was performed:
    - 2D Maximum pooling to reduce image size (kernel_size=4), and nearest interpolation to get 256x256px images.
    - image augmentation via Affine conversion. performed probabilistically when a batch is created.